 In this strategy, there are combinations of parallelization and adaptation principles.
 Concerning architectures, generally it comprises of a flexible general-purpose processing module such as a standard RISC core, coupled with a less flexible hardware module adapted toward a specific type of processing.
-For the implementation, RISC core performs high-level tasks of lower computational requirements such as control and I/O functions, while the adapted modules executes the computation-intensive but regular low-level tasks [20].

-To deal with lower computational requirements, specialized modules may also be considered, but it requires special algorithm characteristics and obviously difficult to implement on standard processors [18].
-In addition, the concept of heterogeneous multiprocessor architectures appears as a result of combination several programmable and dedicated modules and it can be seen as a generalization of the coprocessor concept.
-In homogenous multiprocessors, contrast with heterogeneous multiprocessor allow us to reach higher performance levels by emphasizing parallel execution of several task, but they are still more tied to a specific processing scheme due to the adaptation of individual modules.

-The coprocessor/heterogeneous multiprocessor architectures are efficient particularly in use of hardware resources due to the specialization and also reduced control overhead of the adapted modules.
+For the implementation, RISC core performs high-level tasks of lower computational requirements such as control and I/O functions, while the adapted modules executes the specialized modules may also be considered, but it requires special algorithm characteristics and obviously addition, the concept of heterogeneous multiprocessor architectures appears as a result of combination several programmable and dedicated modules and it can be seen as a generalization of the coprocessor concept.
+In performance levels by emphasizing parallel execution of several task, but they are still more tied to a specific coprocessor/heterogeneous multiprocessor oca architectures are efficient particularly in use of hardware control overhead of the adapted modules.
 However, the adaptation leads to restriction in flexibility even it is noticed that most algorithms can still be executed in software.
-Significant changes in the targeted application may results in a highly unbalanced resource utilization and serious performance degradation.
+Significant changes in the targeted application Datan Memory in a highly unbalanced resource utilization and serious performance degradation.
 As a result, coprocessor architectures are best suited for well-defined and fixed application fields [2,20].